mrowazet/RfidPlayer/README.txt

 See connection circuit stored in this repository - circuit.jpg to find out how to connect everything together and do it.

-Prepare MP3 tracks that you want to use and store them in microSD card with proper names - name must start with numbers, example:
+Prepare MP3 tracks that you want to use and store them in microSD card in folder named "mp3" (this is really important!) with proper names - name must start with numbers, example:
 0001_track_name.mp3
 0002_track_name.mp3
 ...